-It must be working, because the company’s got 1.4 million followers on Twitter, 1.9 million on Facebook, and the app’s been downloaded hundreds of thousands of times.
+It must be working because the company’s got 1.5 million followers on Twitter, 1.9 million on Facebook, and the app’s been downloaded hundreds of thousands of times.

-Shutterstock’s in the business of images, and it’s used its expertise to make a resource that everyone can use: a creative trends report.
+Shutterstock’s in the business of images and used its expertise to make a resource that everyone can use: a creative trends report.
 This capitalizes on the fact that people love reliable data, and this type of resource gets widely shared.

-Shutterstock has made the resource interactive, including not just images, but video and music.
-So far, it’s been shared more than 10,000 times.
+Shutterstock has made the resource interactive, including images, video, and music.
+It’s been shared more than 10,000 times.

-Just because you’re an iconic brand, it doesn’t mean you can’t totally rock content marketing.
+Just because you’re an iconic brand doesn’t mean you can’t rock content marketing.

-Rolex proves this by conveying the quality and timelessness of its brand through excellent photography which radiates quality.
+Rolex proves this by conveying its brand’s quality and timelessness through excellent photography that radiates quality.

-And the fans love it: Rolex has more than 7 million Instagram followers and around 6.6 million on Facebook.
+And the fans love it: Rolex has over 14.2 million Instagram followers and around 7.7 million on Facebook.

-Video marketing drives brand awareness, leads, and sales, so it’s no surprise that so many of our content marketing examples include videos.
+Video marketing drives brand awareness, leads, and sales, so it’s no surprise that many content marketing examples include videos.

-Blenders might not sound that interesting, but they become a heck of a lot more so when you put weird stuff in them.
+Blenders might sound boring, but they become a heck of a lot more so when you put weird stuff in them.

-The Will It Blend video series put the company on the map and resulted in a 700% increase in sales in a three-year period.
+The Will It Blend video series put the company on the map and resulted in a 700% sales increase in three years.

-When you’re launching your content marketing strategy, it never hurts to tap into popular culture – and one of the most popular shows in recent years has been Game of Thrones.
+When you’re launching your content marketing strategy, it always helps to tap into popular culture and one of the most popular shows in recent years has been Game of Thrones.

 Hootsuite used this as a jumping-off point to tell a relatable story about their brand via a video titled A Game of Social Thrones.

-This video has now had more than 1 million views and is their most successful branded content.
+This video has over 1.3 million views and is their most successful branded content.